Joncom/impact-box2d-sugar/README.md

 Setting `true` prevents body from rotating.
 Default is `false`.

 ###### .isSensor ######
-Setting `true` prevents the entity from physically interacting other entities or the world.
-Collision detection functions like [`.touches`](https://github.com/Joncom/impact-box2d-sugar#touches) still work, and collision events such as [`check`](https://github.com/Joncom/impact-box2d-sugar#type-checkagainst-check-and-collidewith) and [`collideWith`](https://github.com/Joncom/impact-box2d-sugar#type-checkagainst-check-and-collidewith) are still fired.
+Setting `true` prevents the entity from physically interacting with other entities or the world.
+Collision detection functions like [`.touches`](https://github.com/Joncom/impact-box2d-sugar#touches) still work, and collision events such as [`check`](https://github.com/Joncom/impact-box2d-sugar#type-checkagainst-check-and-collidewith) and [`collideWith`](https://github.com/Joncom/impact-box2d-sugar#type-checkagainst-check-and-collidewith) still fire.
 Default is `false`.

 ### Restored Entity Properties ###